-In August of 2008 the Region of Niagara delegated administration of the By-law to the Niagara Peninsula Conservation Authority (NPCA).
+In August of 2008, the Region of Niagara delegated administration of the By-law to the Niagara Peninsula Conservation Authority (NPCA).
 The NPCA is responsible for reviewing applications and issuing permits for timber harvesting within the Region.
 We also follow up on public inquiries and investigate violations, which sometimes lead to charges.
 For this reason, NPCA forestry staff is designated as Provincial Offences Officers under the Provincial Offences Act.
 The NPCA employs one full-time staff, a Registered Professional Forester to administer the By-law.

-The 2019 year marked the eleventh year in which the NPCA administered the By-law on behalf of the Region.
+The 2020 year marked the twelfth year and final year in which the NPCA administered the Bylaw on behalf of the Region.
 This report will summarize the activities undertaken throughout the year by the NPCA to promote Good Forestry Practices, educate the public and enforce the provisions of the By-law.